davidkhala/As-Architect/concepts/tech/choreography.md

 ![image](https://0097f9ca.flyingcdn.com/wp-content/uploads/2023/01/choreographed-microservice-architecture.png)

+- Loose coupling: Choreography allows microservices to be loosely coupled, which means they can operate independently and asynchronously without depending on a central coordinator.

 # caveats
 - If you have any sort of ordering requirement of tasks, such as ordered steps in your saga, choreography can get unwieldy fairly quickly.